textpattern/textpattern.github.io/tags/tag-basics/parsing-tag-attributes.md

 </txp:if_variable>
 ```

 In the first statement, notice the pairs of single apostrophes inside the category attribute?
-They are necessary to *escape* the single quotes so the parser does not see them as the end of the *value* attribute in the @<txp:variable />@ tag.
+They are necessary to **escape** the single quotes so the parser does not see them as the end of the **value** attribute in the `<txp:variable />` tag.
 At each nested level, the number of single quotes surrounding a tag is usually doubled to maintain the integrity of the statements; this can get mighty interesting unless you keep your wits about you!

-The @file-category@ form returns some markup (in this case, just a series of links to the relevant files) which is all assigned to the *value* of the "variable":http://docs.textpattern.io/tags/variable named 'file-count'.
+The `file-category` form returns some markup (in this case, just a series of links to the relevant files) which is all assigned to the **value** of the "variable":http://docs.textpattern.io/tags/variable named 'file-count'.

 The upshot is that this variable can be tested with "if-variable":http://docs.textpattern.io/tags/if-variable to see if it contains anything at all and - if it does, the file list can be displayed.
 Conversely, if there are no files for that language then the "else":http://docs.textpattern.io/tags/else part of the conditional statement is displayed.